xtendui/xtendui/src/app/markdown/intro/features/index.md

 date: "2010-09-10"
 ---

 Interactions and animations are not easy at all.
-Here's why **Xtend UI is not the usual frontend library**, it's designed to **make hard javascript task effortless**, that could take days or even months to implement and that needs various iterations and complex use case to do properly.
+Here's why **Xtend UI is not the usual frontend library**, it's designed to **make hard javascript tasks effortless**, which take days or even months to implement and that needs various iterations and complex use cases to do properly.

+## Performances

+- Every javascript component **loads its code and executes** it **only when inside viewport**.
+This improves drastically the pagespeed value of INP (Interaction to Next Paint) and other pagespeed values relative to the amount of javascript code loaded and executed.

+- The initialization and execution of components are optimized for perfomance, for example with `setTimeout(fn, 0)` to not block the javascript event loop.

+- The slider component automatically hides slides outside of the window, and **shows them when they enter the window**, all of this with [Xt.observe](/components/global/javascript#xt-observe).
+This **improves the performances** of sliders especially when they have **many or complex slides and especially on slow mobiles**.

 ## Accessibility